-Discipline on Consent: At any time during an investigation, a Respondent-Attorney can come to an agreement with Disciplinary Counsel as to a recommended discipline.
-Depending on the recommended discipline, the Petition for Discipline on Consent may need to be reviewed and approved by a panel of the Disciplinary Board and/or the Supreme Court.
+Discipline on Consent: At any time during an investigation, a Respondent-attorney can come to an agreement with Disciplinary Counsel as to a recommended discipline.
+The Joint Petition in Support of Discipline on Consent shall be reviewed by a three member panel of the Board and the Supreme Court, if applicable.
 The procedure followed in such situations is provided for Pa.R.D.E.
 215.

 Experienced Hearing Committee Member: An attorney who, at the time, is a member of the panel of Hearing Committee members in a disciplinary district and who has served as a member of a panel of Hearing Committee members for at least one year and on a Hearing Committee that has conducted at least one hearing into formal charges of misconduct by a Respondent-Attorney.